 The battle that took place here resulted in the surrender of the British forces under Colonel George Washington (who later became the first president of the United States, and this was his only surrender) to the French and Indians.
 Ultimately, the British won the war, but this battle played a significant role in the war that lasted seven years.

 This site shows the battle area, the fort, the Mount Washington Tavern, and the grave of General Braddock.
 When you visit, Park Service members will give you a guided tour, or you may tour the property on your own.
-But it is a fascinating Pennsylvania landmark that highlights the importance of this state in much of American history.
+But it is a fascinating Pennsylvania landmark highlighting this state’s importance in much of American history.
 There are also reenactments of the battle on occasion.

 While visiting this area, you can also visit Fallingwater, Frank Lloyd Wright’s design, which is about 18 minutes.
 And you are also not far from (about an hour) Shanksville, Pennsylvania, where you can visit the 9/11 Memorial.
 Nemacolin Woodlands Resort, a five-star resort with award-winning restaurants, a golf course, a zoo, and a casino, is five minutes away from Fort Necessity Battlefield.